SainsburyWellcomeCentre/rc2_matlab/docs/source/usage-guides/rc2-main.rst

 -------------------------

-The code is for controlling the "rollercoaster" setup with two independent rotatory stages (referred to as RC2DoubleRotation).
+The code is for controlling the "rollercoaster" setup with two independent rotatory stages (referred to as **RC2DoubleRotation**).
 This is a branch of RC2 software.
-Modifications are made in a newly created user folder ``<top_directory>\rc\user\yyao_DoubleRotation``.
+All changes are made in a newly created user folder ``<top_directory>\rc\user\yyao_DoubleRotation``.
 The code cooperates with visual stimuli code on another computer via Ethernet connection to drive the setup.